-Don’t fear.
-We’ve come up with a couple of hacks that can transform your student home from muddle and mess, into a space that Marie Kondo herself would approve of.
+Here at LJMU, we’ve come up with a couple of hacks that can transform your student home from muddle and mess, into a space that Marie Kondo herself would approve of!
 We think you’ll be surprised at just how much difference a few homely touches can make – and who knows, you might even feel brave enough to invite the parents round for tea...

-Quite often you’ll find student houses aren’t always lit very invitingly.
-Lightbulbs can be glaring and overly bright, which can make it hard for you to relax, let alone study.
+Some lightbulbs can be glaring and overly bright, which can make it hard for you to relax, let alone study.
 Some student accommodation might include bedside lighting, but not always, so you may have to shop around until you find a lamp that does the job.
-Whether fairy lights are your thing, a dimmer lamp – maybe even a lava lamp if you fancy a real throwback – you’ll be feeling more relaxed in no time by eliminating the glaring glow of 40 watt bulbs in favour of something with a little more ambiance.
+Whether fairy lights are your thing, a dimmer lamp – maybe even a lava lamp if you fancy a real throwback – you’ll be feeling more relaxed in no time creating a little more ambiance.

 Tip: Don’t overlook charity or antique shops on your quest for the perfect bedside lamp.
 You might just find yourself a bargain with some real charm.